Squatting in Sri Lanka: History

 Gampaha, Gampola, Hambantota, Homagama, Jaffna, Kandy, Kurunegala, Negombo and Ratnapura.

 After the Indian Ocean earthquake in 2004, many people were displaced and some started squatting.
 During the Sri Lankan Civil War (1983–2009) 289,915 people were displaced in the Vanni region.
 The government then announced the Prescription (Special Provisions) Act, which aimed to help people who had been displaced to reclaim their property.
 The act ensured that the previous doctrine of adverse possession after 10 years was no longer valid.

 Sri Lanka Railways stated in 2018 that it owned 14,000 plots of land, of which around 10,000 acres had been squatted and that some occupiers were railway employees.
 In 2020, the Sri Lankan Sunday Times reported that in total over 600,000 people were squatting on state land and that the land commissioner had decided that those who had occupied their homes for more than eight years could claim title.
 A cabinet subcommittee was set up to investigate further but its meetings were delayed as a result of the COVID-19 pandemic.

+Since 2010 Sri Lanka has been aggressively removing shanties and slums and forcefully relocating urban slum dwellers to high-rise social housing projects.
+These new units offered a two-bedroom housing unit with a living room, kitchen, and bathroom.